tropicalwave/gvm-docker/README.md

 podman-compose exec openvas systemctl status
 ```

-Thereafter, run the following commands on the host of the master node
+Thereafter, run the following commands on the host of the main node
 and follow the instructions:
 ```bash
 podman-compose exec openvas /bin/bash